 Once all details are submitted successfully, the return status will appear on the screen.

-The due date for filing Income Tax Returns for any financial year is usually the same, which is 31st July.
+The due date for filing Income Tax Returns for any financial year is usually the same, which is 31st July however it may be extended by the tax authorities.
 However, there are a few categories of taxpayers that have a different due date.
 The following table will help you find due dates for the current financial year:

 |Category of Taxpayer||Due Date for Tax Filing|

 |Body of Individuals (BOI)||31st July (may be extended)|

 |Hindu Undivided Family (HUF)||31st July (may be extended)|